intento/intento-csharp/README.md

 ## async-await
-Do not confuse async-await practice to call any of Intento C# SDK methods with Async Mode of processing of Fulfill call.
+Do not confuse async-await practice to call any of Intento C# SDK methods with parameter async of Fulfill call.
-All API calls are available in synchronious and asynchronious versions, all asynchronious has the same parameters but name ends with Async, like FulfillAsync.
+All API methods are available in synchronious and asynchronious versions, all asynchronious mathods has the same parameters but name ends with Async, like FulfillAsync.
 All synchronious versions are implemented by calling corresponding asynchronious version.